ganesshkumar/obsidian-plugins-stats-ui/posts/2025-06-01-weekly-plugin-updates.md

 ---
 title: Obsidian Weekly Updates 2025-05-25 to 2025-05-31
-description: "new obsidian plugins from 2025-05-25 to 2025-05-31 - Create Note with Date in This Directory, Auto Note Importer, Markdown Hijacker, Simple Tab Indent, Vault LLM Assistant, Opener: New Tab by Default, Japanese note taking helper, TickTick Quick Add Task, Themed Discord RPC, Images to Notes, Live Background, Monokakido Copilot, PDF Printer, Come Through, Status.lol Publisher, Sync Emails"
+description: 'new obsidian plugins from 2025-05-25 to 2025-05-31 - Create Note with Date in This Directory, Auto Note Importer, Markdown Hijacker, Simple Tab Indent, Vault LLM Assistant, Opener: New Tab by Default, Japanese note taking helper, TickTick Quick Add Task, Themed Discord RPC, Images to Notes, Live Background, Monokakido Copilot, PDF Printer, Come Through, Status.lol Publisher, Sync Emails'
 excerpt: There are 16 new plugins and 116 plugin updates in the last one week's time.
-publishedDate: "2025-06-01"
+publishedDate: '2025-06-01'
-modifiedDate: "2025-06-01"
+modifiedDate: '2025-06-01'
-bannerImage: "/images/obsidian-weekly-updates.webp"
+bannerImage: '/images/obsidian-weekly-updates.webp'
 tags:
   - weekly-updates
 ---